samcartersmith/cds/packages/icons/README.md

 yarn nx run icons:release
 ```

+- **IMPORTANT:** If any icons are renamed or deleted, this update will be a breaking change for consumers.
+Please ensure that you publish a migration guide and a migrator script along with this release to aid consumers with migration.

 3. Commit the changes with a message in the following format: `[trivial] feat(Icons): Publish icons mm/dd/yyyy`

 4. Open a PR with the changes